sachua/tgif-slides/slides.md

     E->>E: Compares DNS records with Ingress records end opt Detected Changes
-    E->>+AD: Create 'A' records, as well as 'TXT' records to tag the 'A' records the cluster ID AD-->>-E: 'A' records and 'TXT' records created end
+    E->>+AD: Create A records, as well as TXT records to tag the A records the cluster ID AD-->>-E: A records and TXT records created end
 ```
 </div>